 In my experience repression is similar to sinking an object, such as a dead body, into the ocean that later floats back to the top.
 The memory of the event and the emotion are pushed into the subconscious, but often the emotion finds its way back into the conscious mind without the memory of the event that created the feelings.
 Later the memory may also surface, but until that time the person is left with one or more free-floating emotions such as anger, anxiety, depression, or fear.

 Avoidance of emotions and repression is not a good way to deal with uncomfortable feelings and memories.
 Rather, they should be dealt with in a healthy, growth productive way.

-Expressing our feelings in a respectful manner to others allows us to direct the anger energy outward rather than pushing it down inside.
-It releases the tension and allows for resolution to take place.
+Respectfully expressing our feelings to others allows us to direct the anger energy outward rather than pushing it down inside.
+It releases the tension and allows for a resolution to take place.

 Ellen one of the group participants was very introverted and feared being rejected by others.
 This fear made it very difficult for her to express her true feelings about most anything.

 Terrorism is a heinous modern method for disenfranchised individuals or groups to retaliate for perceived wrongs.
 Rageful terrorists target innocent people in an effort to create intense public fear.
-These tactics may have some short term effect for the perpetrators, but violence against innocent people is never sanctioned and such strategies will only bring more suffering to the aggressor.
+These tactics may have some short-term effects for the perpetrators, but violence against innocent people is never sanctioned and such strategies will only bring more suffering to the aggressor.

 All anger triggers ultimately stem from unmet expectations.
 We expect people will treat us in a certain way.
 We expect that the drama of our life will unfold in a particular way.
 A person who has a very realistic vision of the world has more reasonable expectations.